 - 3/8ths satin ribbon

-The first thing you do for your hair bow holder is to cut your material and put your canvas on top of it.
-I chose to use hot glue because its what I had on hand, but you can secure with staples as well if you have a staple gun.
+The first thing you do for your Hairbow Holder to make this DIY Hair Accessory Organizer is to cut your material and put your canvas on top of it.
+I chose to use hot glue gun because its what I had on hand, but you can secure with staples as well if you have a staple gun.
 I folded the edges so they were even and hot glued down.

 Continuing all the way around, I did the top and the bottom and then secured the sides much like you would a Christmas package.

 I first put on my hair bow holder ribbon and then centered the rest around that.
 I decided to make a headband ribbon, which is a design I use for my hair-bow holders.
-Unfortunately I forgot to take pictures of this process so Ill have to demo this way.
-By taking a long piece of grosgrain and putting a dab of hot glue every 1.5 inches and laying the other half down to secure it.
+I took a long piece of grosgrain and putting a dab of hot glue every 1.5 inches and laying the other half down to secure it.
 This essentially leaves you with a ribbon with “holes” in it more or less that you can drop a headband into it.

 I tied a bow and placed on the top to give it a finished look.